nwneisen/mke-docs/content/docs/operations/gpu.md

 EOF
 ```

-Verify that the deployment is in a running state
+Verify that the deployment is in a running state:

 ```bash
 kubectl get pods | grep "gpu-test"